lupyuen/lupyuen.github.io/src/de.md

 # Display Engine in Allwinner A64

+_What's the Display Engine in PinePhone?_

 TODO

-Let's look inside PinePhone's Allwinner A64 Display Engine ...
-And render some graphics with Apache NuttX RTOS.

-Here's the doc for the Display Engine...
+_Where's the doc for the Display Engine?_

+The doc for the A64 Display Engine is here...

 -   [__Allwinner Display Engine 2.0 Specifications__](https://linux-sunxi.org/images/7/7b/Allwinner_DE2.0_Spec_V1.0.pdf)

-_Which Display Engine for A64 (sun50iw1): H8, H3, H5 or A83?_
+_But the doc doesn't mention A64?_

 PinePhone's A64 Display Engine is hidden in the Allwinner H3 Docs, because Allwinner A64 is actually a H3 upgraded with 64-bit Cores...